systemd/systemd/docs/CREDENTIALS.md

 6. Service credentials are placed in non-swappable memory.
 (If permissions allow it, via `ramfs`.)

-7. Credentials may be acquired from a hosting VM hypervisor (qemu `fw_cfg`), a hosting container manager, the kernel command line, or from the UEFI environment and the EFI System Partition (via `systemd-stub`).
+7. Credentials may be acquired from a hosting VM hypervisor (SMBIOS OEM strings or qemu `fw_cfg`), a hosting container manager, the kernel command line, or from the UEFI environment and the EFI System Partition (via `systemd-stub`).
 Such system credentials may then be propagated into individual services as needed.

 8. Credentials are an effective way to pass parameters into services that run with `RootImage=` or `RootDirectory=` and thus cannot read these resources